 - Department of Assistive and Rehabilitative Services: The Department of Assistive and Rehabilitative Services (DARS) provides financial assistance to eligible students whose disability may result in substantial vocational limitations.
 In order to provide training assistance, DARS must determine that such training is necessary for employment and that the individual has a good chance of success in the chosen program.
 Applicants must submit an application to be interviewed and assessed before eligibility is determined.
 The amount of DARS assistance is based on individual needs.
 A DARS counselor is available to assist DARS clients while attending TSTC.
-Contact your local DARS office for an application and more information - Workforce Investment Act (WIA): The Workforce Development: Board in your area may offer payment of tuition and/or other expenses to students who qualify for this program.
+Contact your local DARS office for an application and more information. - Workforce Innovation and Opportunity Act (WIOA): The Workforce Development: Board in your area may offer payment of tuition and/or other expenses to students who qualify for this program.
 Interested applicants should contact the nearest Workforce Center or call 1-800-457-5600 or 1-800-457-5633.
-Applications for the program should be made as far in advance of registering as possible. - Federal Loans: Various types of federal loans are available, including the Federal Direct Subsidized, Federal Direct Unsubsidized and Federal Direct Parent Loan.
-To be certified for a loan, students must first apply for the Federal Pell Grant, as described earlier in the Financial Assistance section.
-First-time
+Applications for the program should be made as far in advance of registering as possible.

-Federal Direct Loan borrowers will need to attend a pre-loan counseling session before completing the loan process.
+Federal Loans: Various types of federal loans are available, including the Federal Direct Subsidized, Federal Direct Unsubsidized and Federal Direct Parent Loan.
+To be certified for a loan, students must first complete the Free Application for Federal Student Aid (FAFSA), as described earlier in the Financial Assistance section.
+First-time Federal Direct Loan borrowers will need to complete an online entrance counseling, electronically sign a Master Promissory note, and attend a preloan information session before completing the loan process.